Marcia Shekerdemian QC

 - Re Infinitum Consulting Group Ltd (2014 and ongoing, trial in October 2015).
 Marcia is representing the liquidator in this £2m misfeasance/preference/transaction at an undervalue claim.

-- Re Sixty (UK) Ltd. Marcia is representing the liquidators in £15m negligence proceedings against the former Supervisors of the Company’s now notorious failed CVA (2013 and ongoing, trial estimated in 2016.
+- Re Sixty (UK) Ltd. Marcia represented the liquidators in £15m negligence proceedings against the former Supervisors of the Company’s now notorious failed CVA (2013-2017).

 - Hellard and Hunt v Todd.
 Marcia successfully represented the Trustees in Bankruptcy at trial.
 The Court held that an agreement to grant a lease was a sham and accordingly set it aside (2013).